 Vacation and holidays

-Interns are granted two weeks of vacation around the Christmas and New Year holidays.
-A third week of vacation is arranged on an individual basis with the internship director in the spring.
-Interns work holidays the rest of the year.
+Interns are granted two weeks of vacation around the Christmas and New Year holidays as well as one week of vacation in the spring.
+Interns work one to two holidays a year.

 Weekly classes cover current nutrition and dietetics-related knowledge and principles to supplement the supervised practice learning experiences.
 Lectures, workshops, in-service training, case studies, field trips and informal discussions will help interns pass the Academy of Nutrition and Dietetics registration examination.